Can Payroll Services Help With Workers’ Compensation Audits?

 May 30th, 2022 | 5 min. read

-Have you noticed that the more often you do something, the more naturally it comes to you?
+The more often you do something, the more naturally it comes to you.
 You remember to get it done in that small time frame, and you remember exactly how to do it.
-This isn’t quite true with things that you don’t have to do as often.

-At CSI Accounting & Payroll, we’ve been meeting with small business owners for over 50 years.
-We know that having one less thing to worry about each year is a bigger deal than it seems.
+At CSI Accounting & Payroll, we’ve been meeting with small business owners for 60 years.
+We know that having one less thing to worry about is a big deal.
+Business owners who have asked us about workers’ compensation audits wanted to know:

-• What do you do when you’re going through one?
+- What do you do while going through one?

-• How can a payroll service help you through one?
+- How can a payroll service help you?

 What is a Workers’ Compensation Audit?